kaislar/fashion-app/README.md

 - [x] pre-commit hooks: use ``ruff`` to ensure the code quality & ``detect-secrets`` to scan the secrets in the code.
 - [x] Logging using loguru (with colors)
 - [x] Pytest for unit tests
-- [x] Dockerized project (Dockerfile & docker-compose): for the evaluation pipeline.
+- [x] Dockerized project (Dockerfile & docker-compose).
 - [x] Streamlit (frontend) & FastAPI (backend)
 - [x] Make commands to handle everything for you: install, run, test

 **AI tools:**

-- [x] LLM running locally (Ollama & Ollamazure) or in the cloud (OpenAI & Azure OpenAI)
+- [x] LLM running locally with Ollama or  in the cloud with any LLM provider (LiteLLM)
 - [x] Information extraction and Question answering from documents
 - [x] Chat to test the AI system
 - [x] Efficient async code using asyncio.